gamblevore/speedie/Documentation/Perry.md

 # Perry - The IDE for Speedie

-Perry is an IDE, that means it aims to do all the things that help you write good code.
+Perry is the Integrated Development Environment (IDE) for Speedie.
+As an IDE, perry aims to help you write good code.

 Perry is designed with minimalism in mind, we won't blast your eyes with all sorts of clutter and details.